Stable cohomology of congruence subgroups: Stability considerations

 \subsection{Coefficient systems}

-The modules $V$ and $V^\vee$ for $\GL(V)$ both fit into the general framework developed in \cite{PS} We recall it out briefly as follows.
-There is a category called $\mathsf{VIC}(k)$ whose objects are the finite-dimensional $k$-modules, and whose morphisms from $V$ to $W$ are given by a linear injection $f : V \to W$ along with a choice of subspace $U \leq W$ complementary to $f(V)$.
+The modules $V$ and $V^\vee$ for $\GL(V)$ both fit into the setting of \cite[\S 5]{vanderkallen}.
+We recall this setting, in modernised language, as follows.
+There is a category $\mathsf{VIC}(k)$ whose objects are the finite-dimensional $k$-modules, and whose morphisms from $V$ to $W$ are given by a linear injection $f : V \to W$ along with a choice of subspace $U \leq W$ complementary to $f(V)$.
 A \emph{coefficient system} will for us be defined to be a functor